Accommodations Toolkit

 Accommodation:

-Although Illinois Assessment of Readiness is a computer-based using an online testing platform, there may be specific instances which require a student to take a paper-based assessment instead.
+Students who may participate in a Paper-Based Illinois Assessment of Readiness: Although the Illinois Assessment of Readiness is a computer-based using an online testing platform, there may be specific instances which require a student to take a Paper-Based Test (PBT) instead.
 The following conditions may result in a school choosing to administer a paper-based assessment:

-• A student with a disability who cannot participate in the online assessment due to a health-related disability, neurological disorder, or other complex disability, and/or cannot meet the demands of a computer-based test administration;
+1. A student with a disability who cannot participate in the online assessment due to a health-related disability, neurological disorder, or other complex disability, or cannot meet the demands of a computer-based test administration;

 • Condition #2: A student who recently entered the school and has had very little or no prior experience or familiarity with technology.